February 12, 2026 (1mo ago)

 ALTER TABLE users DROP COLUMN last_name;

-During a rolling deployment, both v1 and v2 of your application run simultaneously.
-If v2 requires a schema that breaks v1, rolling deployment fails.
-The expand-and-contract pattern ensures both versions work with the same database schema.
+During a rolling deployment, both v1 and v2 run simultaneously.
+The expand-and-contract pattern ensures both versions work with the same database schema at every step.

 | Strategy | Downtime | Complexity | Rollback Speed | Resource Cost |